tamperic/movieFetcher-Angular-client/README.md

-# 🎬 MovieFetcherAngularClient
+# 🎬 MovieFetcher-Angular-client

-**MovieFetcher** is a client-side application built with Angular that allows users to explore a wide selection of movies and interact with a RESTful API backend.
+**MovieFetcher-Angular-client** is a client-side application built with Angular that allows users to explore a wide selection of movies and interact with a RESTful API backend.
 It uses Angular’s component-based architecture along with Angular Material for a responsive user experience.

 ## 🚀 Features